Neo-Athelios/.github/profile/README.md

 Here are some of the public repositories showcasing our work:

-* **[CodeClash2.0](https://github.com/Neo-Athelios/CodeClash2.0)**: Our dedicated repository providing essential data and resources for projects within the Health Tech track of CodeClash hackathon's second edition.
+* **[CodeClash2.0](https://github.com/Neo-Athelios/CodeClash2.0)**: Our submission for CodeClash2.0 - NutriSense: Your smart Indian nutrition tracker.
+Explore comprehensive food data, search, and filter to easily make healthier dietary decisions.
 * **[WebDash](https://github.com/Neo-Athelios/WebDash)**: Our submission for WebDash 2025 - a Website Development Challenge by IEEE JMI.
 * **[WebDash-book-a-demo](https://github.com/Neo-Athelios/WebDash-book-a-demo)**: A child repository related to WebDash 2025.